+Family income contextual variable.
 The second contextual variable is the family income level.
-There were two family income variables used in this study: the proportion of families whose income is (1) less than \$20,000 per year, and (2) less than \$30,000 per year.
+There were two family income variables used in this study: the proportion of families whose income is (a) less than \$20,000 per year, and (b) less than \$30,000 per year.
 Canada's low-income thresholds are based on the size of households and size of community.
 Thus, large urban communities have higher income thresholds because of the higher cost of living, particularly housing costs (First Call, 2002).
 As cited in the latter reference and based on Statistics Canada data (Statistics Canada, 2001b) a three-person family living in an urban community with gross yearly income of \$30,000 would be counted as living with a low income.
-That same family living in a rural community with a gross yearly income of \$20,000 would be counted as living with a low income.
+That same family living in a rural community would not be counted as living with a low income.
 Rather, a three-person family living in a rural community with a gross yearly income of \$20,000 would be counted as living with a low income.
 Therefore, in order to create appropriate income contrast groups, the rural or urban community location as described above was taken into account.
-For those students' who lived in a rural community, we used the family income variable less than 20,000, and for those students who lived in an urban community we used the family income variable less than 30,000.
-For each situation, we designated affluent versus low-income families to be in either the $10^{th}$ percentile or less and the $90^{th}$ percentile and above, respectively.
-Cases where the income level was between the $10^{th}$ and $90^{th}$ percentile were omitted from analyses because they did not fit within our contrast group definition.
-See Table 2 for the community location by income level breakdown for each grade.
+For those students' who lived in a rural community, we used the family income variable less than \$20,000, and for those students who lived in an urban community we used the family income variable less than \$30,000.
+For each situation, affluent versus low-income families was designated to be in either the 10th percentile or less and the 90th percentile and above, respectively.
+Cases where the income level was between the 10th and 90th percentile were omitted from analyses because they did not fit within the contrast group definition.
+See Table 2 (on following page) for the community location by income level breakdown for each grade.